1920–21 Ottawa Senators season: Ottawa Senators 7, Toronto St. Patricks 0

 In the NHL Championship, the Senators faced the Toronto St. Patricks in a two-game total-goal series with one game in each city.

 The series opened on March 10 in Ottawa.
 The teams skated to a scoreless first period.
-In the second period, Ottawa opened the scoring on a powerplay goal by Cy Denneny 1:45 into the period, giving the Senators a 1-0 lead.
-The Sens added a second goal less than five minutes later, as Georges Boucher scored to make it 2-0 Ottawa after two periods.
-The Senators continued to dominate in the third period, as they scored three goals, including two by Boucher, giving him three goals in the game, as the Senators shutout the St. Patricks 5-0 to take the series lead.
+In the second period, Ottawa opened the scoring on a powerplay goal by Cy Denneny 1:45 into the period, giving the Senators a 1–0 lead.
+The Sens added a second goal less than five minutes later, as Georges Boucher scored to make it 2–0 Ottawa after two periods.
+The Senators continued to dominate in the third period, as they scored three goals, including two by Boucher, giving him three goals in the game, as the Senators shutout the St. Patricks 5–0 to take the series lead.

 The series resume four nights later in Toronto on March 14.
 The Senators played tight defense, and the game remained goalless after two periods.
-In the third period, Ottawa's Eddie Gerard scored the opening goal of the game, giving the Senators 1-0 lead.
-Four minutes later, Frank Nighbor scored, giving the team a 2-0 lead.
-Ottawa would win the series by a score of 7-0, advancing to the 1921 Stanley Cup Finals.
+In the third period, Ottawa's Eddie Gerard scored the opening goal of the game, giving the Senators 1–0 lead.
+Four minutes later, Frank Nighbor scored, giving the team a 2–0 lead.
+Ottawa would win the series by a score of 7–0, advancing to the 1921 Stanley Cup Final.

 Ottawa Senators 3, Vancouver Millionaires 2

-The series would take place in Vancouver, British Columbia at Denman Arena, and a record breaking crowd of 11,000 people would see the Millionaires win the first game 2–1 to take an early series lead.
+The series would take place in Vancouver at Denman Arena, and a record breaking crowd of 11,000 people would see the Millionaires win the first game 2–1 to take an early series lead.
 The Senators would rebound, winning the next two before Vancouver would tie the series up at two with a win in game four.
 Then, for the second straight year, the Senators would win the fifth and deciding game, winning the 1921 Stanley Cup, and became the first team since the 1912 and 1913 Quebec Bulldogs to win back-to-back Stanley Cup Championships.

 All of the contests in the series, which went to the full five games, were decided by only one goal.
 The Millionaires won games one and four with victories of 2–1 and 3–2, respectively.
 The Senators were victorious in games two and three with 4–3 and 3–2 wins.
 Then in the fifth game, Jack Darragh scored both of Ottawa's goals in the 2–1 victory to clinch the Cup.

 Darragh led the Senators in scoring with five goals during the series, while goaltender Clint Benedict only allowed just 12 goals in the five games, earning a 2.40 goals-against average.